kushagrakartikeye/Decentralized-Voting-system-using-ESP32/README.md

 - **Encrypted Transactions:** Transactions are signed and encrypted using Ethereum cryptographic protocols.
 - **Tamper-Proof Records:** Blockchain ensures that once a vote is stored, it cannot be altered.
 - **Private Key Security:** Private keys are stored securely on the backend and never exposed.

-## Use Case Scenarios
-### Scenario 1: University Elections
-A university conducts student body elections using this system.
-Each student is assigned an RFID tag linked to their student ID.
-They scan their tag and press their preferred candidate’s button.
-The vote is instantly recorded on Ethereum and can be verified on Etherscan.

-### Scenario 2: Corporate Board Elections
-A company uses the system to conduct board member elections.
-RFID tags are issued to board members, and votes are cast electronically.
-This eliminates ballot tampering and ensures transparency.

-### Scenario 3: Community Polls
-A community uses the system to decide on local matters.
-Residents receive RFID tags, and their votes are registered securely on the blockchain.

-## Troubleshooting
-### Problem: ESP32 is not detecting RFID tags
-**Solution:**
-- Ensure the RFID module is correctly wired to the ESP32.
-- Check the power supply (RFID modules require 3.3V or 5V depending on the model).
-- Verify that the MFRC522 library is installed and correctly initialized.

-### Problem: No transaction appears on Etherscan
-**Solution:**
-- Confirm that the backend server is running and correctly configured.
-- Check that the Ethereum wallet has enough gas for transactions.
-- Ensure the smart contract address is correctly updated in the backend.

-### Problem: Port busy error when uploading to ESP32
-**Solution:**
-- Close any programs using the serial port (e.g., Arduino Serial Monitor, Processing IDE).
-- Restart the computer and try again.

-## Future Improvements
-- **Web Dashboard:** Create a UI for real-time vote tracking and results visualization.
-- **Mobile App Integration:** Allow users to authenticate using a mobile app instead of RFID tags.
-- **Multi-Smart Contract Support:** Enable elections for different organizations with independent contract instances.
-- **Layer 2 Integration:** Implement Optimistic Rollups or zk-Rollups to reduce Ethereum gas fees.
-- **Decentralized Storage:** Use IPFS for additional voting record storage.

 ## License
 This project is licensed under the MIT License.